nomic-ai/gpt4all/gpt4all-bindings/java/README.md

 # Java bindings

 Java bindings let you load a gpt4all library into your Java application and execute text generation using an intuitive and easy to use API.
-No GPU is required because gpt4all system executes on the cpu.
+No GPU is required because gpt4all executes on the CPU.
 The gpt4all models are quantized to easily fit into system RAM and use about 4 to 7GB of system RAM.

 ## Getting Started
-You can add Java bindings into your Java project by adding dependency to your project:
+You can add Java bindings into your Java project by adding the following dependency to your project:

 **Maven**
 ```